July 26, 2016

 Opioid addiction, drug diversion and overdose deaths are among the primary forces driving the push toward controlled substance e-prescribing.
 Today, all 50 states and the District of Columbia now authorize EPCS.
 New York is the first state to require it—and back up its mandate, known as ISTOP, with tough penalties for noncompliance.
 Luckily, getting started e-prescribing legend drugs and controlled substances is easy.

 8 key benefits of EPCS

 - Increases workflow efficiency and ROI.
-EPCS eliminates the need to handwrite prescriptions alongside the electronic prescription that most clinicians use for ordering legend drugs, and can reduce the amount of call-backs from pharmacists who need to clarify an order.
-A 10-physician practice, on average, spends $19,444 annually simply returning phone calls to pharmacists, manually processing refills, resolving issues related to formulary, dosage and legibility, according to a 2004 study by the Medical Group Management Association.
+EPCS eliminates the need to handwrite prescriptions alongside the electronic prescription that most clinicians use for ordering legend drugs, and can reduce the number of call-backs from pharmacists who need to clarify an order.
+A 10-physician practice, on average, spends $19,444 annually simply returning phone calls to pharmacists, manually processing refills, resolving issues related to the formulary, dosage, and legibility, according to a 2004 study by the Medical Group Management Association.